Informal Educators (Including Museum, Planetarium, Science Center, Library, Afterschool Staff)

 Find SMD Informal Education Resources

 The NASA SMD E/PO program has created a variety of source material, exhibits and shows, educational activities, and other resources for the informal science education community.
 These resources use the excitement of SMD’s scientific explorations of our Earth and the universe beyond to help you inspire wonder and curiosity about science with your audiences.
-Over their five-year effort, the Forums will assist SMD in developing a “one-stop-shop” to provide an intuitive and searchable database of SMD products and activities.
+You can access these resources through NASA Wavelength, an online “one-stop shop” catalog of SMD resources.
 New resources will also be listed in the Community Announcements section of this workspace.

 To get started, visit NASA’s Museum Alliance.